distributed-system-analysis/pbench/docs/Agent/user-guide/man_page.md

 > `/opt/pbench-agent/tool-scripts/<tool-name> --help`

 **OPTIONS**
-`--name` STR
+`--name <tool-name>`
-<`STR`> specifies the name of the tool to be registered.
+`<tool-name>` specifies the name of the tool to be registered.

-`-g`, `--group`, `--groups` STR
+`-g`, `--group`, `--groups <group>`
-Register the tool in <`STR`> group.
+Register the tool in `<group>`.
 If no group is specified, the `default` group is assumed.

 `[--persistent | --transient]`
 For tools which can be run as either "transient" (where they are started and stopped on each iteration) or as "persistent" (where they are started before the first iteration and run continuously over all iterations), these options determine how the tool will be run.
-(Most tools are configured to run as either or the other, so these options are not necessary in those cases, and specifying the wrong one will produce an error.)
+(Most tools are configured to run as either one the other, so these options are not necessary in those cases, and specifying the wrong one will produce an error.)

-`--remotes`
+`--no-install`
+[To be supplied]

+`--labels=<label>[,<label>]]`
+Where the list of labels must match the list of remotes.

+`-remotes STR[,STR]...`
 Single remote host, a list of remote hosts (comma-separated, no spaces) or an "at" sign (`@`) followed by a filename.
 In this last case, the file should contain a list of hosts and their (optional) labels.
 Each line of the file should contain a hostname, optionally followed by a label separated by a comma (`,`); empty lines are ignored, and comments are denoted by a leading hash (`#`), character.

 `--help`